 Each week, Bec and Jeziel ask local leaders and pastors, to share an inspirational message.

-Are you facing something difficult in life?
+The ordinary acts we do everyday like changing diapers or washing the dishes can actually be beautiful acts of worship and faith for the advancement of God’s kingdom.
 Let us know your thoughts by texting or messaging us on socials.
 Listen to the full chat below!